 Deadline: 2022

 Summary: The Commission has carried out an evaluation of the Directive on the sustainable use of pesticides.
 On 22 June 2022, the Commission proposed a new Regulation on the sustainable use of plant protection products, accompanied by an Impact Assessment.
-This adopted act is open for feedback for a minimum period of 8 weeks.
+On 22 November 2023, the European Parliament rejected the Commission proposal as amended in plenary, thereby closing its first reading.

 Links: